stephyriega/DB_data_collection/README.md

-# Dashboard for audit and more
+# Dashboard for data quality
 This is a dashboard I created for a proyect while working at IPA Peru.
 I used Shinny, a R to keep track of the indicators we created to measure the data's quality through the data collection.

 Also, a big shoutout to Gerardo Requena, my RA at that time.
 His comments provided a hepful insight to the construction of this dashboard.